jirawatee/Interpreter-Android/README.md

 This app is my idea to POC how to translate your speech from English to Thai then speak out in Thai in the realtime.

 ## Prerequisites
-* Supported Android API 16 or newer
+* Supported Android 4.1 or newer
-* Google Play services 11.8.0 or newer
-* Android Studio 3.0.1 or higher
+* Android Studio 3.3.2 or higher
 * google-services.json in app-level folder

 ## Contents